 Also note that bold and italics should also be used only to highlight very important points.
 A resume with a bold or italics in every other sentence or after every other set of words is extremely distracting.
 Only put as many bolds as can be digested by any recruiter in 20 seconds.
 If you are new to this, experiment.
 Take prints of your resume or make your friends read it on-screen.
 Give them 20 seconds and then ask them what do they recall about your resume.
 If they match with whatever items you highlighted, you are good to go.
 Else rework.

-Now that you have reached end of Part 4 of the Resume Techniques, we request you to rework on your resume and create an even more powerful bait for the world’s most exciting jobs waiting for you!
+Now that you have reached end of the book on Resume Techniques, we request you to rework on your resume and create an even more powerful bait for the world’s most exciting jobs waiting for you!
 It would take hardly 60 minutes now to work this miracle!
 Allocate 15 minutes to quickly browse through all the points and another 45 to rework the magic!